LukasFrankenQ/ELXtools/README.md

 * The line shows a linear fit of the data, with the respective Pearson R², and _p_-value shown in the title of the plot.

-* The main results are top-left and bottom-right, where the expected results are seen.
+* The main results are top-left and bottom-right, showing the expected dynamic.
     * Top-left: Bid volumes in the North are larger during high exports.
     * Bottom-right: Offer volumes in the South are larger during high imports.
     * Top-right and bottom-left: the same dynamics for bids in the South and offers in the South are noticeably less pronounced.